Quantitative Language Automata: Deciding Nonemptiness and Universality

-\begin{flushleft}\justifying \textbf{\sffamilyQLAs with Probabilistic QWAs.} Let us now focus on QLAs whose underlying QWA is probabilistic, i.e., where $g = \E$.
-We show that several variants of the nonemptiness problem for probabilistic QWAs are undecidable by building on the undecidability results of probabilistic word automata~\cite{DBLP:journals/ai/MadaniHC03}.
+\paragraph{QLAs with Probabilistic QWAs.} We finally consider QLAs whose underlying QWA is probabilistic, that is, with $g = \E$.
+In this setting, undecidability already arises at the word-automaton level: several variants of nonemptiness for probabilistic QWAs are undecidable.
+We first recall the relevant word-level result~\cite[Cor.
+3.4]{DBLP:journals/ai/MadaniHC03} and then use it to derive undecidability for the corresponding QLA nonemptiness problems, including the finite-state cases.